 Essydo aims to contribute to the public discussion of various topics with its work.
 External submissions are also very welcome.
 If you like Essydo Magazine’s articles and want to submit an articles yourself, please check the ‘Contact’ page.
 Here, you find all the necessary information to submit your work.
 Your script is then going through our review process.

 We are curious what you have to say!

 The face behind Essydo –

 Emre Şentürk (M.Sc.)

 My interest in political questions dates way back to my childhood days when I saw the lengthy news coverages of the second Gulf War.
 I was puzzled by this event and I wanted to make sense of all this.
 From that point on, politics became an integral part of my life and led me to study International Relations and Public Administration at two leading European universities.
-Today, I work in Corporate Governance Analysis, but my passion for politics has not faded a bit, which is why I founded this magazine.
+Today, I work as a manager in a capital markets analysis company, but my passion for politics has not faded a bit, which is why I founded this magazine.

 A characteristic that I have developed very early and preserved to this day is that I do not shy away to ask controversial questions and try to depolitise (I truly love this word) them, in order to enable technical discussions.
 This is also the reason why I founded the Essydo Magazine: a space for limitless questions and limitless answers.